Pold87/LLM2Swarm/README.md

 ## Description of the repository

+- `LLM2Swarm/controllers/main.py` is the main robot controller file
-The main conroller file is specified in `LLM2Swarm/controllers/main.py`. `LLM2Swarm/controllers/movement_generated.py` is the default file for storing generated controllers.
-The file `LLM2Swarm/experimentconfig.sh` specifies the experiment configuration; in particular, it specifies which prompt templates (stored in the folder `LLM2Swarm/controllers/prompt_templates/`) should be used.
-The following variables in this file are related to the LLM interactions:
+- `LLM2Swarm/controllers/movement_generated.py` is the default file for storing generated controllers
+- `LLM2Swarm/experimentconfig.sh` specifies the experiment configuration; in also, it specifies which LLM prompt templates (stored in the folder `LLM2Swarm/controllers/prompt_templates/`) should be used.

+The following variables in the `LLM2Swarm/experimentconfig.sh` file are related to the LLM interactions:

 For robot-to-robot interaction:
 - `DISCUSSIONPERIOD`: Time period between robot-to-robot interactions.
 For example, a value of 100 specifies that the robots interact with each after every 100 timesteps.
 Setting this variable to `'inf'` disables robot-robot interaction.